 I saw a rheumatologist while I was in A&E, among several other doctors.
 I remember she was very blunt and told me I was “seriously ill”.
 The SLE was considered a “comorbid” condition, which made things more complex because comorbidities can lead to further complications.
 It was also important to consider differential diagnoses, as lupus can cause lung injury, too.
 It can lead to pneumonitis and other problems.

-However, the recent history of influenza, blood tests and x-rays pointed to infectious pneumonia.
-It was thought that the SLE was why I had got so ill with the ‘flu and pneumonia in the first place.
-One of the treatments for my SLE was methotrexate – a chemotherapy which is an immunosuppressant – it lowers people’s immunity – and that, in addition to the illness, has also placed me at increased risk of serious infections.
+In my case, the recent history of influenza, blood tests and x-rays pointed to infectious pneumonia as the cause of sepsis, but it was thought that the SLE flare was why I had got so ill with the ‘flu and pneumonia in the first place.
+One of the treatments for my SLE was methotrexate – a chemotherapy which is an immunosuppressant – it lowers people’s immunity – and that, in addition to the illness, has also placed me at increased risk of serious infections an sepsis.

-I was put in a room on my own – because I had ‘flu – a sensible infection control measure – where I was given around the clock care.
+I was put in a room off the ICU on my own – because I had ‘flu – a sensible infection control measure – where I was given around the clock care.
 The first couple of days in hospital are very hazy, I had a lot more tests to monitor how my body was coping.
 I slept a lot and I also had hallucinations.
 I think it may have been because of one of the antibiotic treatments causing side effects, but I was also very ill, so it’s difficult to say for sure.
 I can remember feeling that everything was somehow very “thin” and fragile – none of my thoughts seem to have any familiarity, reliability, purpose, substance or meaning.
 I had some very strange and vivid dreams, too.
 I lost all sense of time and felt like I wasn’t really “there”.
-I wasn’t myself, that’s for sure.
+I remember trying to hang onto my life – experiences, details and my loved ones.
+All of those things which make me who I am.
+But I wasn’t myself, that’s for sure.